LogoLogo

 Backend Services

-Cromwell is an open-source workflow execution engine developed by the Broad Institute of MIT and Harvard.
-It is designed to run workflows written in the Workflow Description Language (WDL, pronounced ‘widdle’) on either local or cloud infrastructure.
+is an open-source workflow execution engine from the Broad Institute of MIT and Harvard, designed to run (WDL) workflows on local or cloud infrastructure.

 These are the main operations that occur when using the DNAstack WES Service as as the workflow execution backend for Workbench: